erdeneryesil/NeuralNetworkCore/NeuralNetworkTerminal/README.md

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/511ffaf8-5009-43ff-a7b3-aa382d4840db" width="800"/>
 </p>
-- In this example scenario, the training of the artificial neural network is terminated by the user by pressing the 'q' key on the keyboard when the 7225th epoch value is reached.
+- In this example scenario, the training of the artificial neural network is terminated by the user by pressing the <b>q</b> key on the keyboard when the 7225th epoch value is reached.

 ## Testing The Artificial Neural Network
 <p align="center">